 - Information for Business Partners and Contact Persons

 - Data Protection Notice for the service “foxondo”

 - Information for online data protection training can be found directly on the respective training page

 - Information on data processing in social networks can be found at the lower part of this page

 Do you miss statements here?
 Feel free to ask us.

-We process the data of users of our websites and newsletters for the following purposes:
+We process website user and newsletter recipient data for the following purposes:

 The data processing is based on Art.
-6 para.
-1 letter f GDPR, which permits the processing of data on the basis of legitimate interests.
+6 Para.
+1 Letter f GDPR, which permits the processing of data on the basis of legitimate interests.
 In this case, there is a justified interest in a secure and problem-free operation of the web server.
 In order to ensure this, the administration must be able to recognise and trace attacks and malfunctions of the system via the server log files.
-In order to recognize attack patterns, access to the web server must be stored.
+To recognise attack patterns, access to the web server must be stored.
 As soon as this data is no longer needed, it is deleted.
-For technical reasons, the data is disclosed to the hosting service provider, who is, however, bound to us by directives and contract.
+For technical reasons, the data is disclosed to the hosting service provider, who is, however, bound by our instructions and contractually obligated to us.

-- Contact Forms: You can voluntarily contact us through our contact page on our website.
-The information that must be provided is openly stated.
+- Contact Forms: You can voluntarily contact us through our contact page and forms on our website.
+The obligatory information needed is stated.
 All other information can be provided on a voluntary basis.
 The data you enter will be used exclusively to contact you and to process your request.
-The data processing is based on your voluntarily granted consent in accordance with art.
-6 para.1, letter a GDPR.
+The data processing is based on your voluntarily consent in accordance with Art.
+6 Para.1 Letter a GDPR.
 You can at any time withdraw your consent with effect for the future.